Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bộ Nông nghiệp và Môi trườngBộ Nông nghiệp và Môi trường26/09/2024

 Tsetse flies (subspecies Glossina ) are blood-sucking insects that serve as incubators and carriers of trypanosomes, single-celled parasites that cause debilitating and often fatal diseases.
-Also known as “sleeping sickness” in humans, the disease affects the nervous system and is characterized by symptoms such as fatigue, severe headaches, and coma.
+Also known as “sleeping sickness” in humans, the disease affects the nervous system and is characterized by fatigue, severe headaches, and coma.
 If not promptly diagnosed and treated, the disease is almost certainly fatal.

 Although sleeping sickness is no longer a public health problem, with fewer than 2,000 cases reported each year in humans, the disease still has a serious impact on livestock in Africa.
 Animal trypanosomiasis, known as “nagana disease,” affects milk and meat production and the animals’ ability to work, leading to food insecurity and reduced income for millions of African farmers who depend on livestock.